 Cloud Data Warehouse Concepts - Amazon Redshift as Example

 - Cluster: A group of shared computing resources based in the cloud.

-- Node: A node is a computing resource contained within a cluster.
+- Node: A computing resource contained within a cluster.
 Each node has its own CPU, RAM, and hard disk space.

 - Columnar storage: This stores the values of a table in columns rather than rows, which optimizes the data for aggregated queries.

-- Compression: Compression techniques reduce the size of stored data.
+- Compression: Techniques to reduce the size of stored data.

 - Data loading: Getting data from sources into the cloud-based data warehouse.
-In Redshift, the COPY command or a data streaming service can be used.
+In Redshift, you can use the COPY command or a data streaming service.

 Cloud Data Warehouse Concepts - BigQuery as Example

-- Serverless service: In a serverless service, the cloud provider dynamically manages the allocation of machine resources based on the amount of resources the user consumes.
+- Serverless service: The cloud provider dynamically manages the allocation of machine resources based on the amount the user consumes.
 The cloud provider hides server management and capacity planning decisions from the users of the service.

 - Colossus file system: A distributed file system that uses columnar storage and data compression algorithms to optimize data for analysis.

 - Dremel execution engine: A query engine that uses massively parallel processing and columnar storage to execute queries quickly.

 - Data sharing: In a serverless service, it is practical to query another organization’s shared data without investing in data storage—you simply pay for the queries.